n7tae/IcomGateway/CONFIG+INSTALL.md

 ## Administration

 Once you have your qn.cfg file, your ready to compile and install your system, type:
 ```
 ./admin
 ```
 The first thing you want to do is to create your gwys.txt file. use the 'gw' key to get into that sub-menu.
 There are several choices to initialize your gwys.txt file.
 Choose one and then you can edit the file to your satisfaction.

 If you create a My_Hosts.txt file, it will automatically be appended to the end of your gwys.txt file.
 Because it is at the end, definitions in My_Hosts.txt will override anything defined before.
 The format for this file is just like gwys.txt:
 ```
 # comments can begin with a hash mark
 # and then: gateway ip_address port
 # choose port for linking family (must be supported by the gateway):
 #   20001 for DPlus 30001 for DExtra 30051 for DCS.
-# Here comes a bogus definition, with the proper format:
+# Here is a bogus definition, with the proper format:
 Q0XYZ 44.44.44.44 20001
 ```
 Now, you can compile and install your system with the 'is' key. admin will use your qn.cfg file to figure out what needs to be compiled and how it is to be installed.

 If you plan on using DTMF, use the 'id' key to install it.
 Once you install something, the admin will dynamically change and show you how to uninstall the installed items.